AlexMazursky/academic-kickstart/content/home/featured.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false#Activate this widget? true/false
-weight = 22  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true #Activate this widget? true/false weight = 22  # Order that this section will appear.

-title = "Featured Publications" subtitle = ""
+title = "Publications on my Topic" subtitle = ""

 [content]